Chunks of Bytecode

 OP_RETURN,

-To handle cases like this, our bytecodelike most othersallows instructions to have operands.
+To handle cases like this, our bytecode—like most others—allows instructions to have operands.
 These are stored as binary data immediately after the opcode in the instruction stream and let us parameterize what the instruction does.

 Each opcode determines how many operand bytes it has and what they mean.
 For example, a simple operation like “return” may have no operands, where an instruction for “load local variable” needs an operand to identify which variable to load.
-Each time we add a new opcode to clox, we specify what its operands look likeits instruction format.
+Each time we add a new opcode to clox, we specify what its operands look like—its instruction format.

-In this case, OP_CONSTANT takes a single byte operand that specifies which constant to load from the chunk’s constant array.
-Since we don’t have a compiler yet, we “hand-compile” an instruction in our test chunk.
+constant to load from the chunk’s constant array.
+Since we don’t have a compiler

 initChunk(&chunk);